 I have followed the wise advice to read Whitehead’s writings.
 For him, consciousness “enlightens experience which precedes it” (1).
 There can not be any consciousness without past -- individual or collective -- experience.
 The “residual trace” spoken of by Utpaladeva sends an echo when I read Whitehead on the question of memory.
 There are some elements of recollection in consciousness, sparks from the “dim recesses of the Unconscious”.
 But the Unconscious is a labyrinth.
 Lost in the maze of a dream-like reality we follow breadcrumbs that guide us to sprinkles of light and fragments of memory.
 Oblivion motivates our quest.

 We are who we are in large part because of what we have learned and what we remember...The human memory system forms abstract internal representations that arise from previous exposure to similar images or experiences.

-From William James to Alfred North Whitehead, drops of perception to drops of experience, mechanisms that we observe from smaller to larger scales is the ultimate notion embodied in the term 'concrescence’ that is a never-ending process of becoming in a seamless flow.
-Whitehead talked about the creative action of the Universe that is “always becoming one in a particular unity of self-experience and thereby adding to the multiplicity” which is the Universe as many.
+From William James to Alfred North Whitehead, drops of perception to drops of experience, mechanisms that we observe from smaller to larger scales are the ultimate notion embodied in the term 'concrescence’ that is a never-ending process of becoming in a seamless flow.
+Whitehead talked about the Universe's creative action that is “always becoming one in a particular unity of self-experience and thereby adding to the multiplicity” which is the Universe as many.
 The primary stage in the concrescence of an actual entity is the way in which the antecedent Universe “enters into the constitution of the entity in question, so as to constitute the basis of its nascent individuality”.